 Get Apple to fix your iPad

-First of all, be prepared for the tedious possibility that the Apple representative who deals with your issue will ask you to repeat some or all of the steps we have outlined previously.
+First of all, be warned that the Apple representative who deals with your issue will ask you to repeat some or all of the steps we have outlined previously.
 Try not to lose your patience!

 Many of us prefer to speak to an Apple employee face to face while discussing tech problems, but it may be inconvenient to get to an Apple Store, or to make an appointment there.
 Instead you may choose to get in touch with Apple support, but you will most likely be asked to send or take in your iPhone or iPad for a service, and at that point you just have to sit back and wait for Apple's diagnosis.

-If you're still in warranty, this should remain financially painless, but out of warranty we have heard of people being charged £200 for a repair for this problem.
+If you're still in warranty, this should remain financially painless, but out of warranty we have heard of people being charged £200 for a repair of this kind.
 You may be able to claim for the repair through any insurance you took out specifically to cover the iPad, or even a good quality of home and contents insurance.

 If not, consider whether the repair is worth the cost.
 Check the latest prices for the model of iPad (or other brand of tablet) you would choose as a replacement.
 Would you have been thinking about an upgrade soon anyway?
 At £200 for repair you're probably better off buying a replacement.